Dosage of datura stramonium

 Industrial and regulatory applications

-The presence of tropane alkaloids in foodstuffs and herbal supplements is strictly regulated.
+The presence of tropane alkaloids in food and herbal supplements is strictly regulated.
 Their quantification is therefore essential for:

-• ensure the traceability and transparency of the batches analyzed
+• Ensure the traceability and transparency of analyzed batches

-• scientifically and commercially promote the products by guaranteeing their safety
+• Enhance the scientific and commercial value of products while guaranteeing their safety

 This service is particularly useful for manufacturers, distributors, design offices and research laboratories involved in the development or marketing of plant-based products.